Community Music Space

 🎯 Bottom Line

-The transition from 1099 to W2 is an adjustment, but it's a positive one:
+The transition from 1099 to W2 brings these benefits:

 • No more quarterly payment stress